LIONKINGGU/Rex_Portfolio/README.md

 # Rex_Portfolio
-Entry data analyst exploring the data world as a professional
+data analyst exploring the data world as a professional

 # [Project 1: Website Data Classification](https://github.com/LIONKINGGU/Classification-website)
 Utilized pandas and matplotlib to explore and visualize the dataset, identifying missing values and gaining insights into the distribution of numerical and categorical variables.